Infra

 5.3.
 Structs

 A struct is a specification type consisting of a finite set of items, each of which has a unique and immutable name.
+An item holds a value of a defined type.

 5.3.1.
 Tuples